harshnehal1996/Self-Driving-Vehicle-With-Carla/perception/README.md

 #### 4. Keypoint extraction:
 We need to find 3D location of reliable keypoints in the map.
 The keypoints were generated in the preprocessing step(**2**).
-I use both epipolar geometry and lidar data points to find the 3D location of the keypoint.
-In this way an estimation from both sources can reinforce or reject each other, increasing the reliability of its location.
+I use both **epipolar** geometry and **lidar** data points to find the 3D location of the keypoint.
+In this way an estimation from both sources can reinforce or reject each other, increasing the reliability of the location.
 I do the following steps for this. *Execute Parallely*:

 1. For a cameraframe(**K**) match keypoints with previous(**P**) and the next(**N**) cameraframe element in the Linked-List
 2. Eliminate matching outliers by thresholding its perpendicular distance to the epipolar line